-Julian Irlinger deals with politics of the image and institutional contexts in his work.
-In the Studio Ost (Studio East) of the Kunsthalle Damstadt, he shows lenticular prints and architectural elements.
-The conceptual framing draws the attention to the contradictions inherent to the production of art.
-Thus the connection between economy, the public sphere, and art is negotiated.
+Julian Irlinger deals with the politics of images and institutional contexts in his work.
+In the Studio Ost of the Kunsthalle Darmstadt, Irlinger presents lenticular prints and architectural elements.
+The conceptual framing draws the attention to the contradictions inherent in the production of art.
+Thus, the connection between economy, the public sphere, and art is confered.

 Opening: November 12, 5pm